Feeling of nationalism in officers, others can help build a prosperous India: Minister | Science-Environment

 ''However, there is one thing, I wish to add here.
 The fast pace of business activities and less hurdles faced in doing business is also linked to the feeling of nationalism,'' Kishore said.

-He cited examples of Japan and China to emphasise his point and said Japan which was attacked with a nuclear bomb in 1945 during the World War II rebuilt itself into a major leader in technology and other fields as ''all its people, whether from the government, administration, media and ordinary citizens, decide to work towards building a country with 'Make-in-Japan' vision''.
+He cited examples of Japan and China to emphasise his point and said Japan which was attacked with nuclear bombs in 1945 during the World War II rebuilt itself into a major leader in technology and other fields as ''all its people, whether from the government, administration, media and ordinary citizens, decided to work towards building a country with 'Make-in-Japan' vision''.

 The People's Republic of China, which was established two years after India's Independence, had a similar vision of 'Make-in-China' and they took over large portions of markets, including in India, with their cheap products which people wanted.